 I wonder if the stator lamination material is different in the new style 80-85 motors, the cogging seems to be very much less (perhaps 90% less) than the older 80-100 motor that I have.
 Could this account for the higher no-load current?

 The lamination thickness looks to be the same, the magnets appear to be of a similar strength, airgap and geometry are similar (except of course for the 15mm shorter stator).

 What modifications did you make to your 6 FET controller and how has the performance changed?

-It does not matter what gap you start glueing the sensors in the stator, the important thing is that they have a 120 degree spacing (put one in every 4th gap), and that they all face the same way, I fitted mine with the chamfer facing outwards.
+put one in every 4th gap, and that they all face the same way, I fitted mine with the chamfer facing outwards.

 Phase wiring I discovered by trial and error.
 Use a small fuse in the supply and a current meter to prevent any fireworks

 Leave the phase wires fixed, you then have maximum of 6 (or is it 9) combinations of sensor connections to play with.

 If you cannot get it to run well, swap two of the phase wires over and try the sensor wire combinations again.